gavinlyonsrepo/ST7789_LTSM/README.md

 a prompt, if it does not you have to install it same way as 'ST7789_LTSM'.
 The 'display16_LTSM' project and readme is at [URL github link](https://github.com/gavinlyonsrepo/display16_LTSM)

+## Documentation

+Code is commented for the 'doxygen' API generation tool.
+Documents on fonts, bitmaps and graphics can be found at the dependency 'display16_LTSM' repository, [URL github link](https://github.com/gavinlyonsrepo/display16_LTSM)

+## Software

 ### SPI